basp/xil2/README.md

 # random
 * Joy and by deduction Xil both allow for some pretty crazy identifier names.
 Most things are a go.
 For example you can have identifiers like `,foo`, `*bar`, `$frotz`, `#.234*foo` etc. If there's a printable character in front that is not a number it's likely good to go.
-* The parser does not accept symbols starting with a digit (i.e. `0..9`) but since the interpreter does not care it is possible to push symbols starting with an digit onto the stack using the `intern` operator.
+* The parser chokes on symbols starting with a digit (i.e. `0..9`) but since the interpreter does not care it is possible to push symbols starting with an digit onto the stack using the `intern` operator.
 ```
 xil> [3_foo] i.